QMCPACK/qmcpack/docs/afqmc.rst

    parallel implementation.
 For large calculations, values between 6–12 for both quantities should be reasonable, depending on architecture.

--  The legacy NIST-like Sparse BLAS Level 2 and Level 3 APIs from MKL have been removed from the AFQMC implementation.
+-  The legacy NIST-like sparse BLAS Level 2 and Level 3 APIs from MKL have been removed from the AFQMC implementation.
    The default fallback routines are used instead.
-Currently no optimized sparse BLAS library in use.
+Currently, no optimized sparse BLAS library is in use.

 .. code-block:: xml
   :caption: Example of sections of an AFQMC input file for a large calculation.